operator-playground-io/Docker-tile/tutorials/docker-101.md

     RUN "ANY OTHER INSTRUCTIONS HERE"

-### What You Learned
+### What You've Learned
 #
-<p style="font-weight: bold; text-align: center">Summary</p>
+<p style="font-weight: bold; text-align: center">Course Summary</p>

 #

-**What you learned in this course**

-This course provided a refresher on Containers and how to create them using Docker, which includes:
+This final section reviews the different topics covered in this tutorial and invites you to consider what you have learned in this course.

+In this Lab section so far, we have discussed the following topics:

-- What is Docker
+1. What is Docker?

-- What are Docker Images
+2. What are Docker Images?

-- Docker Repositories
+3. Docker Repositories?

-- What is a Dockerfile
+4. What is a Dockerfile?

-- How to create a Docker Container
+5. How to create a Docker Container?

-- Best practices while working with Containers
+6. Best practices while working with Containers?

 ![Docker summary](_images/docker-summary.png  "Docker summary")

+Having completed this course, you should be able to comprehend docker best practices and working with containers to manage applications.